 Our current home went through huge renovation work before we moved in.
-We took some (most) of that work into “our own hands” and needless to say during the initial weeks we were very busy stripping wallpaper, carpets, carrying waste to the recycling (you get the picture)!
+We took some (most) of that work into “our own hands” and needless to say the initial weeks were extremely busy: stripping wallpaper, carpets, carrying waste to the recycling (you get the picture)!
 It was February 2015.
 It was cold.
 It was very cold!

-Iain was the first neighbour we met during one of our stages of carrying waste from the flat to the garage – yes, our “unwanted” items live temporarily in the garage before being moved to the skip, it can fill a slot everywhere although serve no purpose anywhere aka “Agile” in IT.
+Iain was the first neighbour we met.
+We were taking waste to the garage – yes, our “unwanted” items live in the garage temporarily before being moved to the skip.
 We were just at the landing getting to know each other, when Iain’s door opened and in amongst the cold and grey landscape of a Scottish winter’s morning June emerges in a lively vibrant yellow gown.
 A splash of spring sunshine to brighten our day.
 The personality?
 Just as lively and vibrant!
 A true force of Nature.
-June welcomed us to the neighbourhood and could not have been more positive about where we live.
-This was just the boost of energy we needed to keep the arduous work we were undertaking.
+June welcomed us to the neighbourhood and could not have been more positive about the neighbourhood.
+This was just the boost of energy we needed to keep up with the arduous work.

-I was delighted with the end result and wore it quite a few times during last winter.
-June has not only been an inspiration, she has been extremely supportive and a great listener ever since we moved here.
-Both Iain and June have taken part in assignments throughout the Fashion Design course, either directly or indirectly.
+I was delighted with the end result and have worn it quite a few times during the last winters (normally pre-Christmas while it still fits).
+June has not only been an inspiration, she has been extremely supportive and a great listener.
+Both Iain and June supported some of my course projects, either directly or indirectly.
 Thank you both!
 It may not be anything to you, but it has been extremely helpful and enriching for me.